javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 };
 ```

-We'd like to use `in` operator to check that a number is in `range`.
+We'd like to use the `in` operator to check that a number is in `range`.

 The `has` trap intercepts `in` calls.